 It is usually difficult to determine why a particular patient experience one of these two imperfect outcomes.
 Rhinoplasties are always very challenging operations, due to the complex anatomy of the nose, and the way that scar tissue changes the nose for months and years following any surgery.
 Sometimes it is impossible to exactly predict how a nose will look or function years after surgery.
-The best surgeons can most accurately estimate the final result, but no surgeon can predict the future perfectly.

 When a nose has already undergone an operation, there are two major changes to the anatomy compared to a nose that has not had surgery.
 First, although the same components of skin, cartilage, bone, and mucosa (pink tissue inside the nose) are present, their shapes have been altered by the previous surgery.
 A revision surgeon therefore cannot rely on the normal shapes, or “landmarks”, when doing a revision surgery.
 He or she needs to proceed more slowly and carefully when identifying all structures.
 Second, there is always scar tissue that builds up under the skin and around the nasal structures.
 This scar tissue is firm and difficult to open.
 It hides the structures of the nose, so again, the revision surgeon must proceed slowly and carefully.